Updated 25 June 2020

 And there the popular explanations stop.
 What kinds of photon?
 What is so special about them?
 How come you can trap photon energy like that?
 I read once that they are polarized in a special way, perhaps in another direction not in ordinary space.
 What way is that?
-And I once also read that these are "virtual" photons, emitted but then reabsorbed before they can do anything.
-Yet these static fields can extend indefiniteley.
-For how long can such a virtual photon travel outwards at the speed of light, not-existing, before it must retreat homewards and vanish again?
-We are never told.
+And I once also read that these are "virtual" photons, continually being emitted but then reabsorbed before they can do anything.
+Yet, unlike the more usual virtual particles, their lifetime is not limited by Heisenberg's uncertainty principle; these static fields can extend indefinitely.
+And clearly, when I hold one magnet near another, the field is exerting a force which is many orders of magnitude greater than say the Casimir effect.

 It is often explained that gravitational enegry is negative.
 The argument goes that it increases as two objects fall towards each other and the gravitational field between them intensifies, reaching its strongest just as they collide.
 But at the same time they have been falling faster and faster, increasing their kinetic energy of motion.
 But energy must be conserved overall, so the only answer can be that, as the kinetic energy gets more positive, the gravitational energy gets more negative to balance it out.
 And since the gravitational energy is also getting stronger, the only way it can get both stronger and less positive is by being negative.
 All this is a consequence of the nature of gravitation as an attractive force.